aws-samples/amazon-eks-inter-az-traffic-visibility/README.md

 kubectl apply -f .
 ```

-Explore the demoapp YAMLs, the application consists of a single Pod (http client) which runs a curl http loop on start.
+Explore the demoapp YAMLs, the application consists of a single pod (i.e., http client) that runs a curl http loop on start.
-The target is a k8s service wired Into 2 nginx server pods (Endpoints).
+The target is a k8s service wired into 2 nginx server pods (Endpoints).
-The server-dep k8s deployment is implementing [pod topology spread constrains](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/), spreading the Pods across the distinct availability zones.
+The server-dep k8s deployment is implementing [pod topology spread constrains](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/), spreading the pods across the distinct AZs.

 #### Validate the demo application